ArazAbishov/abishov.github.io/_posts/2017-11-05-cutting-boilerplate.markdown

 }
 ```

 Here I am using `Spoon` to capture screenshots which represent the state before and after user actions.
 This looks fine, but screenshot capturing logic shouldn't really be a part of the test body.
-Moreover, it simply becomes tedious to enter tags by hand, when it can be derived from the test name.
+Moreover, it simply becomes tedious to enter tags by hand, when they can be automatically derived from the test name.
 This is what we can have instead:

 ```java
 @RunWith(AndroidJUnit4.class)